buildkite/on-demand/agent-composer/README.md

 if using the `BuildkiteAgentImage` agent injection option.
 - **BuildkiteAgentImage**: Optional, an image with the injectable `buildkite-agent`.
 Should be a `FROM scratch` image that exposes a `/buildkite` volume.
+If absent, your main image must include a `buildkite-agent` binary on the image `$PATH`.
-- **SshAgentBackend**: Optional, the ARN for your `iam-ssh-agent` API Gateway stage
+- **SshAgentBackend**: Optional, the ARN for your `iam-ssh-agent` API Gateway stage.
 - **Secrets**: Optional, a list of `{ Name: MY_NAME, ValueFrom: /ssm/parameter/path }`
 objects.
-If given the execution role is given access to fetch and decrypt these SSM parameters.
+If given, the generated execution role is given access to fetch and decrypt these SSM parameters.
 - **Environment**: Optional, a list of `{ Name: MY_NAME, Value: MY_VALUE }`
 objects to set environment variables in the container for `Image`.
 The Buildkite Agent environment variables are included automatically, as is `SSH_AUTH_SOCK` if you are using `iam-ssh-agent`.
 - **TaskFamily**: the name of the task definition, must be unique per account per region.
-This will be used by `agent-scheduler` to schedule the task based on a `task-definition: my-task-definition` agent query rule in your Buildkite Pipeline Steps.
+This will be used by your Buildkite Pipelines and `agent-scheduler` to schedule the task based on the `task-definition: my-task-definition` agent query rule in your Pipeline Step configuration.
 - **TaskMemory**: how much memory to create the task with, see the [`AWS::ECS::TaskDefinition` documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ecs-taskdefinition.html#cfn-ecs-taskdefinition-memory) for appropriate values.